abcdesktopio/docs/opsdocs/docs/advanced/4.4/applications/templateapplication.md

 npm i
 ```

 - Run `make.js` to generate a Dockerfile for the 2048 application.
-All abcdesktop.io application images are built from container images.
+The script reads `applist.json` and produces a ready-to-build Dockerfile for each entry.

 ```
 nodejs make.js